-Site type Natural gas intensity (kWh/m2)
+Site type Natural Gas intensity value per m2 (KWh/m2)

 Manufacturing 85

-Distribution/Warehouse 60
+Distribution / Warehouse 60

 Office 165

 Water

 Water usage is estimated based on number of employees on site.
 An average figure of 1000 litres can be used to estimate the water usage of each employee each month.